-Every year, the number of fraud and attack attempts reported to Switzerland’s National Cyber Security Centre (NCSC) increases dramatically.
+In 2024, Switzerland's Federal Office for Cybersecurity (BACS) recorded 64'733 voluntary reports – equivalent to 172 reports per day.
+Attacks are becoming increasingly sophisticated: criminals are making growing use of artificial intelligence to make fraud attempts deceptively convincing.
 The issue is not limited to large corporations; small and medium-sized enterprises (SMEs), which typically do not have their own cyber department to mitigate any damage, are also frequently targeted.

 SMEs are practically defenceless in these cases, and data recovery (not to mention the prevention of future attacks) can be expensive and complex.
 This is where cyber insurance comes in.
 It covers the costs so that qualified experts can take the necessary steps to restore data and protect company systems.

-Cyber insurance solutions are a key form of protection against cybersecurity risks.
-They are generally modular and cover a variety of areas that can be important for a business.
+Cyber insurance solutions are modular and adapt to the individual needs of your business.
+They are a key form of protection against cybersecurity risks and cover a variety of areas relevant to your operations.

 • The insurance covers loss and damage suffered due to data loss, damage to systems, data theft and extortion.
 In the event of a claim, IT experts will take care of data recovery.
 Additionally, a specialised team will be on hand to help prevent loss and damage in cases of extortion.